wescale/k8s-advanced-training/metrics/README.md

 apiVersion: monitoring.coreos.com/v1
 kind: ServiceMonitor
 metadata:
-  name: mysql-prom
+  name: mysql-exporter
-  labels:
-    app: wordpress
+  namespace: wordpress
-    tier: mysql
 spec:
   selector:
     matchLabels:
-      LABELS_OF_THE_MYSQL_SERVICE
+      LABELS_OF_THE_MYSQL_EXPORTER_SERVICE
   endpoints:
-  - port: EXPORTER_PORT
+  - port: MYSQL_EXPORTER_PORT_NAME
 ```

-Wait 1 minute and ensure you see this target in the Prometheus /targets
+Wait 1 minute and ensure you see this target in the Prometheus /targets page

 #### Create a Grafana Dashboard for MySQL